1966 Liberty Bowl

-The 1966 Liberty Bowl was a post-season American college football bowl game between the VPI Gobblers (now the Virginia Tech Hokies) and the Miami Hurricanes, both independent programs.
+The 1966 Liberty Bowl was a post-season American college football bowl game between the Virginia Tech Gobblers and the Miami Hurricanes, both independent programs.
 The eighth edition of the Liberty Bowl, it was played on December 10, 1966, at Memphis Memorial Stadium in Memphis, Tennessee.
 The game was the final contest of the 1966 NCAA University Division football season for both teams, and ended in a 14–7 victory for Miami.
 A then-record 39,101 tickets were sold for the game, but due to 36 F temperatures at game time, only 25,012 spectators attended.

 Teams

 This was the second time that the two programs had faced each other.
 The previous meeting, held in 1953, ended in a 26–0 shutout victory for Miami.

-VPI
+Virginia Tech

-VPI was led on defense by All-America safety Frank Loria, who caught three interceptions and returned three punts for touchdowns as a junior during the 1966 season.
+Virginia Tech was led on defense by All-American safety Frank Loria, who caught three interceptions and returned three punts for touchdowns as a junior during the 1966 season.
 In addition, defensive end George Foussekis was named to the Associated Press second-team All-America team, and helped keep the Hurricanes' offense in check for most of the game.

 On offense, fullback Tommy Groom served as the third of the team's three team captains during the game.
-VPI was coached by Jerry Claiborne, who was in his sixth year as head coach.
+Virginia Tech was coached by Jerry Claiborne, who was in his sixth year as head coach.
 Under Claiborne, the team had amassed a strong 8–1–1 record with wins over Kentucky, Florida State, and Virginia and a 70–12 blowout win over traditional rival VMI in the final game of the season.
-VPI's sole loss came in the first game of the season against Tulane, and the team had a 13–13 tie against West Virginia.
+Virginia Tech's sole loss came in the first game of the season against Tulane, and the team had a 13–13 tie against West Virginia.

-The game marked just the second time that VPI had played in a bowl game since they first fielded a football team in 1892, following the 1947 Sun Bowl.
-Future Virginia Tech head football coach Frank Beamer participated in the game as a backup cornerback for VPI.
+The game marked just the second time that Virginia Tech had played in a bowl game since they first fielded a football team in 1892, following the 1947 Sun Bowl.
+Future Virginia Tech head football coach Frank Beamer participated in the game as a backup cornerback for Virginia Tech.